Multiphase Flow

 Reservoir region

-In the ElementRegions XML block, we define a CellElementRegion named reservoir corresponding to the reservoir mesh. cellBlocks is set to { * } to automatically target every cells of the mesh.
+In the ElementRegions XML block, we define a CellElementRegion named reservoir corresponding to the reservoir mesh. cellBlocks is set to { * } to automatically include all cells of the mesh.

-The CellElementRegion must also point to the constitutive models that are used to update the dynamic rock and fluid properties in the cells of the reservoir mesh.
-The names fluid, rock, and relperm used for this in the materialList correspond to the Constitutive blocks with the coresponding names.
+The CellElementRegion must point to the constitutive models that update the dynamic rock and fluid properties in the reservoir cells.
+The names fluid, rock, and relperm used for this in the materialList correspond to the Constitutive blocks.

 <ElementRegions>